 Located in the same area are The Garden of Morning Calm, Petite France, and the Gangchon Rail Bike, which you can book together in one tour.
-Alternatively, you can make your own way by public transport, as detailed in the link below:
+Alternatively, you can make your own way by public transport, as detailed in my guide to getting to Nami Island.

 The vibrant rows of fresh, bright green tea leaves spreading out over the hills of Boseong are an incredible sight to see.
 The oldest tea plantation in Korea, and the home of Korean tea, Boseong Green Tea Plantation is a great place to visit during in summer.